benrady/git-deploy/README.md

 First, if you don't already have one, you need to create a [Makefile](http://mrbook.org/blog/tutorials/make/) in the root of your repository.
 This Makefile should have a target named `git-deploy` that does whatever you need to do to deploy your code.
 This will be run on the remote server after your repo is checked out by git-deploy.

-For example, if you have a static website in the `public` directory of your repository, you'll want a makefile that looks like this:
+For example, if you have a static website in the `public` directory of your repository, you'll want a Makefile that looks like this:

 ```Makefile
 git-deploy: